-- State Agency The Brazos River Authority is a State agency charged with overall management of the water resources of the entire Brazos River Watershed stretching from far west Texas to the Gulf of Mexico.
-The Agency's focus is on water treatment and sewage treatment services for communities along the river's route.
-Its mission includes development and management of several water and flood control reservoirs. - During recent years the Agency has been given a broader role in Limited Role support of the TCEQ's water quality mission.
+During recent years the Agency has been given a broader role in support of the TCEQ's water quality mission.
 This largely parallels the Agency's other activities so it is focused on effluent point sources like sewage treatment and industrial processing enterprises.
 The Agency has no known role in reviewing or permitting stormwater facilities proposed in land development projects in the Bryan-College Station Region.
-The one possible exception would be in situations where permanent water impoundment is proposed directly on tributaries to The Agency should be contacted as early as the Brazos River. possible if impoundment is proposed in order to determine the extent of permitting that might be required, if any.
+The one possible exception would be in situations where permanent water impoundment is proposed directly on tributaries to the Brazos River.
+The Agency should be contacted as early as possible if impoundment is proposed in order to determine the extent of permitting that might be required, if any.
 Any associated permitting requirements must be met by the project owner/developer (or applicant).
 Documentation thereof must be provided to the office of the City Engineer before design plans will be accepted for construction.